teranpeterson/teranpeterson.github.io/_posts/2020-11-30-my-arch-linux-build.md

 umount -R /mnt
 {% endhighlight %}

-In order to correctly install linux, we need to remount each subvolume to the correct path with-in the system.
-For example, we want to mount the home partition at /home, so that all of the linux files for home are written there.
+In order to correctly install linux, we need to remount each subvolume to the correct path within the system.
+For example, we want to mount the home subvolume at /home, so that all of the linux files for home are written there.
+First we need to create the mount locations.
 {% highlight bash %}
-o=defaults,x-mount.mkdir
-o_btrfs=$o,compress=lzo,ssd,noatime
 mkdir /mnt/home
 mkdir /mnt/.snapshots
 mkdir /mnt/boot
 {% endhighlight %}

+When we mount the subvolumes, we will be using the following options.
+We want to use lzo compression since it is the fastest.
+We set ssd so that it is optimized for our hard drive.
+And we use noatime because btrfs requires it.
+{% highlight bash %}
+o_btrfs=defaults,compress=lzo,ssd,noatime
+{%endhighlight %}

+Now we mount our subvolumes.
+We will be using /mnt as the base for our install, which is where we will mount the root subvolume.
+The home subvolume will be mounted to /mnt/home.
+The snapshot subvolume will be mounted to the hidden directory /mnt/.snapshots.
+And lastly, the EFI boot partition we made previously will be mounted to /mnt/boot.
 {% highlight bash %}
 mount -t btrfs -o subvol=root,$o_btrfs /dev/mapper/cryptarch /mnt mount -t btrfs -o subvol=home,$o_btrfs /dev/mapper/cryptarch /mnt/home